karinpatenge/asktom-spatial/2024/08_RasterAlgebra/scripts/04-get-started_with_georaster.md

 5. Check the import

-   Go to your SQL client and check the content of table `RASTER_IMAGES`.
+   Use a SQL client, you previously set up, and check the content of table `RASTER_IMAGES`.

    ```sql
    -- Check the imported rasters